 This humongous player with a height of 7-foot-1-inch and 147 kg weight is one of the best players the NBA has ever witnessed.
 Besides his physical prowess, he is well known for his dunking capabilities.
 Throughout his career, he humiliates opponent defenders with incredible strength and swift footwork.
 He has won several accolades, including three final MVPs and the MVP in 2000.

 Shaq has also helped the Lakers to win three consecutive NBA titles in 2000, 2001, and 2002.
 Shaquille O’Neal also has pretty great stats, with 24.3 points per game and 13.9 rebounds per game.
 O’Neal was nominated in all NBA teams 14 times and was included in three all-defensive team selections, and was a part of the NBA’s 75th anniversary.
-His achievements make him one of the best NBA players ever.
+These remarkable accomplishments solidify his legacy as one of the all-time best NBA players.

 7. Larry Bird